Skip to content

 How do I lock the BitLocker drive?

-You can instantly lock BitLocker drives using Command Prompt or PowerShell.
-Execute commands like manage-bde -lock -ForceDismount or Lock-BitLocker -MountPoint “D:” in either terminal to manually lock encrypted drives without restarting your PC.
+BitLocker drives lock instantly using Command Prompt or PowerShell.
+Executing commands like manage-bde -lock -ForceDismount or Lock-BitLocker -MountPoint “D:” in either terminal manually locks encrypted drives without restarting the PC.

 Does BitLocker lock the hard drive?

-IMPORTANT: Once encryption is complete for each USB drive or hard drive, you’ll see a lock icon on that drive in File Explorer the next time you plug it into a Windows computer.
-This icon indicates that the drive is encrypted.
+IMPORTANT: Once encryption finishes for each USB drive or hard drive, a lock icon appears on that drive in File Explorer the next time it connects to a Windows computer, indicating that the drive is encrypted.

 How to relock BitLocker drive after unlock without restart?